psycook/cv-utilities/StartingPrompt.md

 This function should take the base64 encoded representation of a word document and return the plain text equivilent.
 Make sure the plain text is formatted nicely so it bares resemblence to the original layout and formatting of the word document.

-It should use the same apiKey as Operation 1.

-**It should return 401 - Unauthorised if the key is not present or incorrect**
- - statusCode - 401
- - statusCodeDescription - Unauthorized

 **A successful (200) call should return the following fields**
  - documentText - the plain text representation of the document
  - statusCode - 200